Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 As an Amazon Associate I earn from qualifying purchases.

 The best dress shoes for plantar fasciitis are supportive, cushioned, stable, and secure on your foot.
-Thin, flat, floppy “formal shoes” can keep your heel irritated all day.
-The goal is to look professional without walking like you lost a fight with a LEGO.
+Look for real arch support, a low-to-moderate heel, a firm heel counter, a sole that does not twist easily, and enough room for a slim insert if you need one.
+Thin, flat, floppy “formal shoes” may look polished, but they can keep your heel irritated all day.

 Plantar fasciitis has a special hatred for dress shoes.
-Not because it’s picky, but because a lot of dress shoes are built like stylish boards: flat, stiff, and about as supportive as a sarcastic coworker on Monday.
+Not because it’s picky, but because a lot of dress shoes are built like stylish boards: flat, stiff, narrow, and about as supportive as a sarcastic coworker on Monday morning.

 The good news is you do not have to choose between looking sharp and keeping your heel from screaming.
-You just need to know what to look for, and what to avoid like it’s cursed.
+You just need to shop like a heel detective: support first, stability second, style third, and “cute but painful” tossed overboard like contraband on a pirate ship.

 Want the big picture?
 Start here: